 We can now use this workflow API class in our application.
 For this, I have created class ZCL_SCP_WORKFLOW_TEST to show how to call the API methods.
 In a productive application, you would probably not have all of these API calls stacked inside of one execution, but for our purposes here, I just wanted to show how to call all of these APIs in one single execution.
 So don’t read into the fact that we are deleting all instances, creating new instances, and updating/completing those instances all at the same time.
-For the complete code of class ZCL_SCP_WORKFLOW_TEST, check it out on github.

 First we need to create an instance of the API class, passing the workflow runtime URL, SCP user and password.

 This next section of code shows how to call the API to get the workflow definition, the definition model, and the workflow instances of the workflow definition by the status, for example, get all RUNNING instances.